tflori/oauth2/README.md

 you can use any other router and dependency injector.

-### (A) Obtain an authorization code
+### Obtain an authorization code (A over B to C)

-The authorization code gives enables the client to get an access token (and refresh token).
+The authorization code enables the client to get an access token (and refresh token).
+The client sends the user to the authorization server.
+If the user is logged in already (usually by cookies) he sends the user back to the callback providing the authorization code.

 Example:
 ```php